gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - Using create syntax fails when the element already exists.
 - There are currently no query method on this interface.

+### Updated default zinc compiler version

+The default zinc compiler version has changed from 0.3.0 to 0.3.5.3

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.